timchen0618/pytorch-leo/readme.md

 |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|
 | LEO Paper | 61.76 ± 0.08% | 77.59 ± 0.12% | 66.33 ± 0.05% | 81.44 ± 0.09% |
 | this code | 61.76 ± 0.08% | 77.59 ± 0.12% | 66.33 ± 0.05% | 81.44 ± 0.09% |

+# Note: This project is licensed under the terms of the MIT license.